changlinli/reinforcement-learning-alignment/README.md

 You can see the full answers in `spoilers/`.
 Files in this repository that end in `_exercise` have `TODO`s which are meant to be filled in.

+There are some slides that were used as well in the presentation at `presentation/`.

 ## The Setting

 The agent is trained to navigate a 2-d grid where it can move in one of four